About the author

 How can you design computer displays that are as meaningful as possible to human viewers?
 Answering this question requires understanding of visual representation - the principles by which markings on a surface are made and interpreted.
 The analysis in this article addresses the most important principles of visual representation for screen design, introduced with examples from the early history of graphical user interfaces.
 In most cases, these principles have been developed and elaborated within whole fields of study and professional skill - typography, cartography, engineering and architectural draughting, art criticism and semiotics.
 Improving on the current conventions requires serious skill and understanding.
 Nevertheless, interaction designers should be able, when necessary, to invent new visual representations.

-Video 5.1: Introduction to Visual Representation by Alan Blackwell.
+Introduction to Visual Representation by Alan Blackwell

 5.1 Typography and text

 For many years, computer displays resembled paper documents.
 This does not mean that they were simplistic or unreasonably constrained.
 On the contrary, most aspects of modern industrial society have been successfully achieved using the representational conventions of paper, so those conventions seem to be powerful ones.
 Information on paper can be structured using tabulated columns, alignment, indentation and emphasis, borders and shading.
 All of those were incorporated into computer text displays.
 Interaction conventions, however, were restricted to operations of the typewriter rather than the pencil.
 Each character typed would appear at a specific location.
 Locations could be constrained, like filling boxes on a paper form.
 And shortcut command keys could be defined using onscreen labels or paper overlays.
-It is not text itself, but keyboard interaction with text that is limited and frustrating compared to what we can do with paper (Sellen & Harper 2001).
+It is not text itself, but keyboard interaction with text that is limited and frustrating compared to what we can do with paper (Sellen and Harper 2001).

 But despite the constraints on keyboard interaction, most information on computer screens is still represented as text.
 Conventions of typography and graphic design help us to interpret that text as if it were on a page, and human readers benefit from many centuries of refinement in text document design.
 Text itself, including many writing systems as well as specialised notations such as algebra, is a visual representation that has its own research and educational literature.
 Documents that contain a mix of bordered or coloured regions containing pictures, text and diagrammatic elements can be interpreted according to the conventions of magazine design, poster advertising, form design, textbooks and encyclopaedias.
 Designers of screen representations should take care to properly apply the specialist knowledge of those graphic and typographic professions.
 Position on the page, use of typographic grids, and genre-specific illustrative conventions should all be taken into account.